Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 * The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Tong Yu.

-* Riding the Bubbles, with Feng Hao.
+* How to Effectively Ride Bubbles?
+Evidence from Real-time Sector Trading in Chinese Stock Market, with Feng Hao.

 * Portfolio Efficiency Test Under Heteroskedasticity and Non-normality, with Wang Shaoping.